 In many manual jobs, loud noises are part and parcel of work.
-However, exposure to loud noises over several years could take its toll on anyone’s hearing, eventually leading to industrial deafness.
+However, exposure to loud noises over several years can take its toll on anyone’s hearing, eventually leading to industrial deafness.
 It can have a serious impact, and the early stages can often be mistaken for tinnitus.

 What is industrial deafness?